 Do not assume that your current policy is the most economical policy being offered, especially if you have a clean driving record.
 Pick up the phone, go online, or shop at car insurance comparison sites.
 You may be able to save hundreds of dollars a year.

 It may seem obvious, but a flawless driving record is one of the best ways to lower your car insurance premiums.
 Insurers have a vested interest in how well you drive, and they will reward—or punish—you for your behaviour behind the wheel.
-(Would you believe this is the most dangerous day of the week to drive in Canada?)

 Have your car routinely inspected by a professional for safety, pull out of driveways slowly and cautiously, drive with caution through parking lots and always look all ways before leaving a stop sign or red light.
 These safe driving habits can not only save you an unfortunate accident—but also a whack of money on insurance.